Social Contribution Activities

 Management

 Casio’s social contribution initiatives aim to help build a healthy, spiritually rich society.
-The five priority areas are education of the next generation, study and research, environmental conservation, community service, and culture and arts.
+The five priority areas are education of the next generation, environmental conservation, community service, welfare and social inclusion, and sports and culture.

-Casio takes a proactive approach to these initiatives, seeking to communicate with various stakeholders in order to determine how it can be most helpful as a good corporate citizen.
-In this process, Casio seeks to make innovative social contributions, leveraging its unique expertise and management resources as well as the broad range of knowledge and experience possessed by its employees.
+Casio implements these initiatives, proactively seeking to communicate with various stakeholders in order to determine how it can be most helpful as a good corporate citizen.
+In this process, Casio seeks to make innovative social contributions, making the most of its unique expertise and management resources as well as the broad range of knowledge and experience possessed by its employees.

-Casio promotes community-based social contribution activities focused on the ESG and General Affairs Department while collaborating with related departments and group companies inside and outside Japan in accordance with the company’s policy on social contribution activities.
+Casio promotes community-based social contribution activities under the leadership of the Sustainability Promotion Department in the Brand Communication Headquarters while collaborating with related departments and group companies inside and outside Japan in accordance with the company’s policy on social contribution activities.

 Activity Results